NBI Africa Initiative: telling the untold story of research excellence in Africa

 Scientists from the John Innes Centre and the Sainsbury Laboratory are working on a variety of projects looking at crop improvement and developing diagnostic tools to combat the threat of emerging crop pathogens.
 At the Quadram Institute Bioscience, researchers are working to improve the safety and nutritional content of traditional African fermented foods.

-The group pointed me toward a fantastic success story just down the road from Norwich with Cambridge-Africa, a programme similar to the Africa Initiative.
+An integral member of the group, Dr ThankGod Ebenzer of EI, pointed me toward a fantastic success story just down the road from Norwich with Cambridge-Africa, a programme similar to the Africa Initiative.
 Cambridge-Africa has been going strong with a number of long-term collaborations between the University of Cambridge and African researchers.
 They hope to replicate this success with NBIAI.

 The formal launch of the Initiative will take place on the 28th of February, 2020.
 The theme of the event is: Biosciences and Innovation: promoting research excellence in Africa.
 A keynote address will be delivered by Professor Appolinaire Djikeng, Director of the Centre for Tropical Livestock Genetics and Health (CTLGH).